cachapa/ExpandableLayout/README.md

 </net.cachapa.expandablelayout.ExpandableLayout>
 ```
 Also supported are `el_duration` and `el_expanded` tags, for specifying the duration of the animation and whether the layout should start expanded, respectively.
+The `el_translate_children` flag determines if the child view should be translated during expansion.

 To trigger the animation, simply grab a reference to the ExpandableLayout from your Java code and and call either of `expand()`, `collapse()` or `toggle()`.